 Ockham was a Franciscan, and the Church condemned the Franciscans as heretics for holding onto the doctrine of poverty associated with the apostles.
 In 1318, four Franciscans were burned at the stake for maintaining absolute poverty.
 In 1322, Pope John XXII declared as heresy the opinion among Franciscans that Christ and his apostles held no property.To protect himself, Ockham fled to the court of the Holy Roman Emperor, Louis IV, at Munich.
 Ockham tried to reconcile with the Church.
 He died in April 1347, a year before the Plague arrived in England.

-The Black Death faded, and, among those who survived were those who belonged to the intellectual movement that William of Ockham had founded.
-While pursuing philosophical questions, these intellectuals still lacked interest in experimentation and quantification.
+When the Black Death faded, those who belonged to the intellectual movement that William of Ockham had founded continued to pursue philosophical questions, but they still lacked interest in experimentation and quantification.
 They kept to the common belief that everything in nature operates in accord with the Divine Spirit.
 But their emphasis on empiricism and specifics over the abstract was setting the stage for the scientific revolution.

 The belief in trials by ordeal, prevalent in the early Middle Ages, had by now faded.
 Ordeal as a sign of God's judgment had given way to material evidence as a means of judging innocence or guilt.
 Contributing to this had been a Camaldolese monk in central Italy, Gratian, said to have been a scholastic and a believer in "natural law" trying to bring order to Church law.